 Prior to Spanish occupation, the Luiseño people inhabited this area for hundreds of years.
 Their villages were located in valleys, along streams, by the coast and near the mountains.

-Luiseño homes were dome shaped and constructed of tulles over a branch frame.
+Luiseño homes were dome-shaped and constructed of tulles over a branch frame.
 It was the chief and shaman who saw to it that laws were obeyed in the village.
 The women gathered most of the plants and food, while the men usually hunted for animals and fish.
-The Luiseño’s made tools out of stone, such as pestles for grinding and pounding.
+The Luiseños made tools, such as pestles for grinding and pounding, out of stone.
 They created baskets from grasses and natural fibers and used them for gathering and preparing food.

 After this time the missions were to be replaced by another colonial institution, the pueblo.
 This last step was long overdue in Alta California.
-The law came to the mission in 1833.
+The law came to the Mission in 1833.
 The law stated that the land was to be handed over to the Indians.
 However, Mission San Luis Rey came under the control of various secular administrators, several of whom managed to gain title to large portions of former mission land and thousands of cattle and sheep, leaving nothing to the Luiseños.

-Some of the troops stationed at the mission were ordered to take charge and prevent any depredations upon it.
+Some of the troops stationed at the Mission were ordered to take charge and prevent any depredations upon it.
 Other troops assisted local ranchers in dismantling rooms and provided building materials for their homes.
 In 1850 California became part of the United States, and the Catholic Bishop in California petitioned the U.S. government for the return of the missions.
-In 1865 the mission was returned to the Catholic Church by Abraham Lincoln.
+In 1865 Mission San Luis Rey was returned to the Catholic Church by Abraham Lincoln.
 However, after the military vacated the mission, it lay abandoned until 1892.